Course Title: Fashion Brand Management

 In this course you will develop the following program learning outcomes:

-- Critically analyse, synthesise and reflect on complex theories and recent developments, both local and international, at a micro and macro level, to extend and challenge knowledge and practice in fashion entrepreneurship.
+- Critically analyse, synthesise and reflect on complex theories and recent developments at a micro and macro level, to extend and challenge knowledge and practice in fashion brand management.

 Overview of Learning Activities